A block table with a table top epoxy flood coat

 Because resin has a naturally high cohesion, it tends to stick together (more strongly than water), and it will pool into beads rather than spread itself infinitely thin.

-UltraClear table top epoxy's high viscosity combined with high cohesion is what allows it to self-level, at a very particular 1/8 of an inch.
-There's a lot of physics going on that bring it so consistently to this depth.
+The high viscosity of our UltraClear Table Top Epoxy combined with its high cohesion is what allows it to self-level at a very particular 1/8 of an inch.
+There's a lot going on that brings it so consistently to this depth.

-Attempting to pour thicker or thinner layers usually results in problems, as the epoxy cannot spread out adequately to provide a thinner layer, and the high viscosity of table top epoxy makes it more likely to trap in air as it cures when poured in thick layers.
+Attempting to pour thicker or thinner layers usually results in problems such as excessive air bubble formation, as the epoxy cannot spread out adequately to provide a thinner layer, and the high viscosity of table top epoxy makes it more likely to trap in air as it cures if poured in thick layers.

 Deep pour epoxy solves these issues